Circlesinging and Collaborative Vocal Improvisation. Global music, Jazz and Latin American music.

 I’ve been a keen vocal improviser since my beginnings as a jazz singer back in Buenos Aires in the 1990’s.
 I was fascinated by scat and studied Ella Fitzgerald, Jon Hendricks, Mark Murphy, Sheila Jordan and others.
 I saw Bobby McFerrin live in Buenos Aires in the 90’s and was blown away by how simply and seamlessly he included the audience in his performance.

-But it was only after having the privilege of meeting and working with Bobby and other great vocal improvisers and teachers such as Rhiannon from 2011 that I realised that Circlesinging and Collaborative Vocal Improvisation (CVI) were recognised as an artform and started to practice them, acquiring new skills and eventually began to offer circlesinging and CVI workshops.
+But it was only after having the privilege of meeting and working with Bobby and other great vocal improvisers and teachers such as Rhiannon from 2011 that I realised that Circlesinging and Collaborative Vocal Improvisation (CVI) were recognised as an artform and started to practise them, acquiring new skills and eventually began to offer circlesinging and CVI workshops.

 Since then, I have led and been part of many circlesinging courses and retreats in the UK and across Europe, mostly as a facilitator but also as a host and a participant, and I am excited at the potential for ongoing learning, growing and sharing.